 Phil Sylvester: Do you spend 24 hours preparing it, Kim?

 Phil Sylvester: Twelve hours?
 Okay, okay.

-The freshness and the fact that those ingredients are Edenic to the place, they probably turn out better there than they do any where else.
+The freshness and the fact that those ingredients are Edenic to the place, they probably turn out better there than they do anywhere else.
 That you'll see across all sorts of dishes in Mexico, it may seem very simple...
-Phil you mentioned earlier about beans and cheese and what have you, but there are millions of different ways of preparing things.
-So many different types of cheese that they make in Mexico that there's just too many of the many ingredients they have.
+Phil, you mentioned earlier about beans and cheese and what have you, but there are millions of different ways of preparing things.
+So many different types of cheese that they make in Mexico that there are just too many of the many ingredients they have.

 Kim Napier: Well your article covers all bases that you've written for us, we'll share that in show notes.
 But Kendell, is it all washed down with a little shot of tequila?

 Kendell Hill: If that was your thing.
 When I was in the coast looking at tequila production, it was early morning and I had to stand there and do, not shots of tequila, but taste the stuff.
 It's not really my thing, I think I'd probably go for a beer, and probably a Michelada which is beer sort of served tequila style with salt around the rim, bit of lime juice, but they put some Worcestershire and Tabasco.

 Kendell Hill: Yeah, a bit of Tabasco.
 So it's a mix of Worcestershire, Tabasco, and something they call Maggi sauce which is kind of close to soy.
 And then you put the beer on top of that, top it with some ice especially on a hot summer day.
 It's so refreshing, it's sort of a little bit blood Mary ish, but not quite.
 It's really great.